 However, after a while, many employees may start to crave variety in their daily routines.
 In order to keep your office running efficiently, you may need to find new ways to keep employees engaged and interested.
+There are a lot of elements to an office that are used to keep employees engaged.
+For example, artwork that is used in the office is often placed there to boost productivity (Check it out at Bumblejax and similar websites), alongside the communal areas designed for socialising during breaks.
 Some companies have leveraged their lunch breaks to boost employee productivity by hosting regular lunch and learn events.

 Lunch and learn programs aren’t work – they’re meant to provide entertaining and useful content, and they shouldn’t replace conventional employee training.
 However, these programs can help your employees work better and happier.
 If you need a little extra encouragement to start a lunch and learn program at your office, here are four ways they can boost office productivity and benefit your company.